PHorg Logo

 1897

-The "Court Café" and Grand Court at the Palace Hotel..
+The "Court Café" and Grand Court at The Palace Hotel..

 PHRSC 1896 Letter